MTH-Eraz/TechZone/README.md

 ---

-# 🛠️ Technologies Used
+## 🛠️ Technologies Used

-The project is built using the following technologies:
+The system was developed using the following technologies:

-- **PHP** – Backend logic
+- **PHP** – Backend programming
 - **MySQL** – Database management
-- **HTML** – Page structure
+- **HTML** – Web page structure
-- **CSS** – Styling
+- **CSS** – Styling and layout
-- **PHP Sessions** – Cart management
+- **PHP Sessions** – Cart and login handling

 ---

-# 🔮 Possible Future Enhancements
+## 🔮 Future Improvements

-Some improvements that could be added in the future include:
+Possible future enhancements for this project include:

 - 🔍 Product search and filtering system
-- 💳 Online payment gateway integration
+- 💳 Payment gateway integration
-- 📦 Order history tracking
+- 📦 Order history and checkout system
 - 📱 Fully responsive UI using Bootstrap or Tailwind
-- 🔐 Password hashing and enhanced security features
+- 🔐 Password hashing and security improvements

 ---

-# 📄 License
+## 📄 License

-This project is open-source and mainly created for **learning and educational purposes**.
+This project is open-source and can be freely used for **learning and educational purposes**.

 ---

-# 👨‍💻 Developer
+## 👨‍💻 Author

 **Tamjidul Hasan**